shmool/nggirls-hackalearn-aae16/src/pages/index.md

 seo:
   title: 'ngGirls HackaLearn - 5 days of workshops, deploy your app on Azure'
   description: >-
-    ngGirls HackaLearn is a week of online workshops s, free for ngGirls.
+    ngGirls HackaLearn is a week of online workshops, free for ngGirls.
 We'll deploy and connect our Angular apps to serverless services on Azure.
   extra:
     - name: 'og:type'